What Homeowners Need to Know About New HVAC Refrigerant for 2025 header image

 Can I Put the New Refrigerant in My Old AC System?

 Unfortunately, no. A2L refrigerants cannot be used in older air conditioning systems designed for R-410A or R-22.
-These refrigerants operate at different pressures and have different chemical properties, so attempting to retrofit an old system could lead to damage and inefficiency.
+These refrigerants operate at different pressures and exhibit different chemical properties, so retrofitting an old system could lead to damage and inefficiency.

 If your current system uses R-410A or R-22, you may need to upgrade your AC unit to one that is compatible with A2L refrigerants.
 Extreme Comfort Air Conditioning & Heating can help you evaluate your options and, if necessary, install a new HVAC system optimized for 2025 and beyond.